ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/README.md

 # ARM-template-for-Hyperledger-Fabric-based-on-AKS
-To help customers get started with their HLF setup we are an ARM template to deploy the Ordering Service and Oraganization with peer nodes.
+To help customers get started with their HLF setup we are providing an ARM template to deploy the Ordering Service and Organization with peer nodes.
 Preview customers would be able to access this template on Azure Marketplace.
-Post deployment a script is provided to create consortium, create channel, install, invoke chaincode on peer nodes etc. All the details related to the various action supported by the Build your network (byn) scripts are available in the User guide attached.
+Post deployment a script is provided to create consortium, create channel, install, invoke chaincode on peer nodes etc.

 1. [ Onboarding to Preview ](#onboarding)
 2. [ Support Forum ](#support)